openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``input``
      - integer
      - The number input value entered by the learner.
+   * - ``item``
+     - string
+     - The display name of the draggable item selected by the learner.
+For items that do not have a display name, this contains the item's image URL.
    * - ``item_id``
      - integer
      - The index assigned to the draggable item selected by the learner.